swkthde/jenadevs-meetup-001-docker-party/README.md

-## Docker Party - Intro and Best Practices for Containers
+## Docker Party - Introduction and Best Practices for Containers

 This repository of the 1st [Jena Developers Meetup](www.meetup.com/jenadevs) of the [Softwerkskammer Jena](https://www.softwerkskammer.org/groups/jena), the local Software Craftsmanship Community around Jena, contains the material for the talk, the workshop and reference notes like a cheatsheet and a linklist.